deanerfree/cocktailparty/readme.md

 Hello, this is an app I decided to create with React that was simple, fun, and scalable.
 But gave me a chance to learn about 3rd party API's and how to incorporate them into my app

 To Run:
+Client side:
 1. Clone Repository into your code editor of choice
+2. cd client
-2. npm install to install all suporting libraries
+3. npm install to install all suporting libraries
-3. npm run
+4. npm run

+Server side:
+Pending

 Things I plan on doing with the app:
 1. Improving design